4 New Square’s commercial litigation networking breakfast provided a useful forum to…

 He is described as “the complete counsel“, as an “outstanding advocate” who “commands the court“, and as being “excellent strategically” and “exceptionally good to work with“.
 He is also described as “a first class arbitration advocate” with “a brilliant intellect” and “thoroughly commercial instincts“.

-The legal directories rank him as a leading silk in seven areas: commercial dispute resolution, civil fraud, international arbitration, professional negligence, offshore disputes, sports law and costs litigation.
+The legal directories rank him as a leading silk in eight areas: banking & finance, commercial dispute resolution, civil fraud, international arbitration, professional negligence, offshore disputes, sports law and costs litigation.
 Prior to taking silk he was also a member of the Attorney General’s Panel of Counsel, and he continues to advise UK Government departments and agencies on sensitive and complex legal matters.

 His commercial practice is wide-ranging, spanning the full spectrum of corporate, civil fraud, banking and finance and professional negligence disputes.
 His sports law practice is equally broad and includes anti-doping, governance, disciplinary issues, selection, player/agent disputes and other commercial matters arising in a sports context.
 He is also instructed on cases involving public and regulatory law, often connected to his other areas of practice.

 His work is frequently international in nature, including English Court litigation involving cross-border legal issues or foreign law, and includes an extensive international arbitration practice as well as instructions in relation to litigation in overseas jurisdictions, in particular offshore.
 The cases in which he is instructed often involve allegations of dishonesty or other intentional wrongdoing and he has been instructed in some of the biggest commercial fraud cases to come before the English Courts in recent years.